JonnycatMeow/Jonnycat-Ports/README.md

 # Jonnycat-Ports
 You can download your favorite Friday Night Funkin mods here

+# Note
+We build with source code and we use psych engines mods.
+If you have a Android,Linux or any platform that is supported please let us know.
+We will be happy to add That on There!!!

 # Credits
 - [Applecore psych engine](https://gamebanana.com/mods/344049) -  submited by Lego0_77
 - [DUSTTALE MOD REMASTERED (2.0)](https://gamebanana.com/mods/287084) -  submited by WassabiSoja